 The scones were huge, but the sandwiches tiny.
 As I generally am not keen on cakes, I would have preferred to have a bigger selection of sandwiches maybe.
 I also could have done with more cream as although I only had one scone they were so big there was not enough to do both sides.

-Entertainment, Wi-Fi and power
+Entertainment, Wi-Fi and power in British Airways B777 First class

 The seats have a multi-country socket and two USB points, so it is well served for charging your electrical items.